-Another interest of focused targeting is that it is logically related to the theoretically optimal transfer schemes with the transfers concentrated towards the poorest of the poor, the richest of the poor, or both (Bourguignon and Field, 1997).
-Indeed, from this theoretical perspective what need to be accurately determined are the transfers to these sub-populations.
-Then, focused predictions of the living standards of the poor and near poor may generate more efficient transfer schemes.
-However, focused estimation methods may be associated with efficiency losses in the predicting equations, because they may not take advantage as much as OLS of the information about households whose living standards are much higher than the poverty line.
+Another interest of focused targeting is that it is logically related to the theoretically optimal transfer schemes with the transfers concentrated towards the poorest of the poor, the richest of the poor, or both (Bourguignon and Fields, 1997).
+From this theoretical perspective what need to be determined are the transfers to these sub-populations.
+Then, focused predictions of the living standards of the poor and near poor may generate more efficient transfers.

-Is it possible to improve anti-poverty transfers with living standard predictors that focus on the poor or near poor?
+Is it possible to improve anti-poverty targeting by using living standard predictors that focus on the poor or near poor?
 The aim of the paper is to explore this question.
-Section 2 presents the anti-poverty transfer schemes.
+However, our intention is not to propose a detailed reform of the anti-poverty policy in Tunisia, nor to deal with all the practical implementation difficulties of such policy.
+Section 2 presents the antipoverty transfer schemes.
 In Section 3, we apply our new method to the 1990 Tunisian household survey.
-We find that targeting by indicators is more effective than in force food subsidies.
-Moreover, focused targeting would reduce poverty much more than targeting based on OLS predictions of living standards.
-Finally, Section 4 concludes this paper.
+In Section 4, we discuss program efficiency results.
+We find that: (1) focused targeting would reduce poverty much more than targeting based on OLS, and (2) undercoverage of the poor can be massively reduced.
+Finally, Section 5 concludes this paper.

-2. Anti-Poverty Transfer Schemes
+2. Anti-Poverty Cash Transfers

-This paper is based on the following popular poverty measures of the FGT class (Foster et al., 1984) because of their attractive axiomatic properties: $P{\alpha}(z,Y) = \int{0}^{z} \left(\frac{z-y}{z}\right)^{\alpha} f(y) dy$, where z is a pre-specified poverty line, f(.) is the c.d.f. of household income y (or household living standards) and α is a poverty aversion parameter.
-Naturally, our approach could be extended to other poverty measures.
-Once an anti-poverty budget has been decided, it remains to design transfers that optimally allocate this budget across households.
-This can be represented by a program minimizing poverty under a budget constraint.
+This paper is based on the following popular poverty measures of the FGT class (Foster et al., 1984) because of their attractive axiomatic properties: $P{\alpha}(z, Y) = \int{0}^{z} \left(\frac{z-y}{z}\right)^{\alpha} f(y) dy$, where z is a pre-specified poverty line, f(.) is the c.d.f. of household income y (or household living standard) and α is a poverty aversion parameter.4 Naturally, our approach could be extended to other poverty measures.
+Given an anti-poverty budget, one must design transfers that optimally allocate this budget across households.